zabbix/zabbix/templates/net/morningstar/README.md

 Import the downloaded template into Zabbix by following these steps:

 - Press the *Import* button in the top right corner
-- Select the XML file of the required template on your machine
+- Select the YAML file of the required template on your machine
 - Press *Import*

 1. Now you need to teach Zabbix how to connect to the device.
 To do so, first create a host to represent your Morningstar device:

 - Using a sidebar menu at the left, navigate to the _Configuration -> Hosts_ section
 - Press the *Create host* button in the top right corner
 - In the Host configuration window fill in the required fields:

   - *Host name* -  enter any unique name